 A fear of commitment has created dating phenomenons such as “ghosting” and “catching feelings.”
 Susan Winter, an author and relationship expert, explains, “’Catching feelings’ treats an emotional connection to someone like catching a cold or the flu.
 Shutting down one’s feelings is often the safe choice in an emotionally dangerous dating environment.
 But, feelings are what give us life.
 And to choose ‘not to feel…’ is the cheap way out.
 It’s lazy and uninspired.”

 Susan continues, “Ghosting is the outcome of the hook-up culture.
 With no understanding of proper dating protocol, many millennials view dating whimsically.
 There is an inherently cavalier attitude towards dating and sex.
 Therefore, taking the time to consider one’s impact on another’s emotions feels excessive and unnecessary.”

 Break-up coach, Chelsea Leigh Trescott, adds, “80% of millennials have been ghosted.
-This shows you how normalised this sort of behaviour has become.
+This shows you how normalized this sort of behavior has become.
 People simply aren’t concerned with the consequences of ghosting and how it can affect their reputation or the other person emotionally.
-There is not enough of a conscience anymore.”
+There is not enough of conscience anymore.”

 All in all, dating apps are not ideal for people looking for love.